StreetOfCode/OOP-Challenges/README.md

 ### School description:
 _Create different entities in school.
 You can create all instances in Main class.
 Your job is to create entities with given unbreakable relationships and then print some statistical data._

 In this challenge you have to design school system which have certain rules.
-You will practice [composition](https://stackify.com/oop-concepts-composition/).
+You will practice [composition](https://stackify.com/oop-concepts-composition/) and aggregation.
 Your program will have very little functionality.
 How you design your classes matters.

 ##### School consists of these entities:
 1. Classes - group of students (You can’t name class ‘Class’ so name it ‘Clazz’)